 We divide up the units into two classes: hidden and visible units.
 Values of the visible units are determined by the environment.
-If the visible units are divided up into "stimulus" and "response" units, then the network should learn associations.

 Our goal is to have the hidden units discover the structure of the environment.
 Once learned, if the network were left to run freely, the visible units would take on values that reflect the structure of the environment they learned.